guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 - RWR
 	- SCN (nano-DSL) that allows writing *semantics* code for use with OhmJS without needing to write JavaScript
 - Ceptre
-	- language that may hold the key to better concurrency primitives
+	- a language that may hold the key to better concurrency primitives
 - Software Atoms
 	- boiled-down concepts of *paradigms* vs *syntax*
 	- atoms for